eggberceuse/mkxp-z/README.md

   <a href="https://github.com/mkxp-z/mkxp-z/wiki">Documentation</a>
 </b></p>

-I don't like the idea of doing straight "releases" anymore, since mkxp-z was never something I considered 'stable' to begin with, and the way I have to do things usually means I don't get to have things stress-tested until a build has already been posted and I eventually find out something is wrong.
+I don't like the idea of doing straight "releases" anysmore, since mkxp-z was never something I considered 'stable' to begin with, and the way I have to do things usually means I don't get to have things stress-tested until a build has already been posted and I eventually find out something is wrong.
 Automated builds are retained for 60 days and require logging in to access.
 Past that, you're probably on your own (though I've tried to make sure that building mkxp-z yourself is [as easy as possible](https://github.com/mkxp-z/mkxp-z/wiki/Compilation))

 I'm usually *very* slow with responding to things on Github, so if you have something you want to say and you want a faster response, you're probably better off asking in [The Maple Shrine's Matrix space](https://matrix.to/#/#rpgmaker:mapleshrine.eu) ([bridged to Discord](https://discord.gg/A8xHE8P)).
 I don't have my own.
 The place is basically a ghost town haunted by myself and a few others, so expect me to pipe up if no one else does.
 I do not currently frequent anyplace else that you might care about.